Where is the office located?

 Do you take notes?

-Yes, I do take brief notes in session to track progress, such as what is concerning you, etc.
+Yes, I do take brief notes in session to track progress, such as what is concerning you, etc. All personal forms and information in your client file are securely held on a HIPAA compliant web server.

 What do you enjoy about being a therapist?